netxms/netxms-doc/admin/agent-management.rst

 Agent configuration
 -------------------

-To enable NetXMS Agent proxy "EnableProxy" parameter should be set to "yes".
+To enable NetXMS Agent proxy "EnableProxy" agent configuration parameter should be set to "yes".